-How Light Leaks Can Improve Your Film Photography
+Using Film Light Leaks to Enhance Your Photography

 Many film photographers don’t like light leaks because they can ruin photos.
-If used correctly, however, they can enhance your analogue photos.
+If used correctly, however, they can enhance your analog photos.

 Light leaks are unpredictable.
 Even if you’re a professional, you won’t know how your photos will turn out until you develop them.
 This can help you embrace candid photography and be more open to failure.